By Kym Campbell, BSc. | Updated September 30th, 2022

 It’s hard to justify metformin treatment for PCOS.
 Experts in the field no longer recommend its use as a first-line therapy for PCOS patients.
 Even for PCOS women with diabetes, metformin is a band-aid solution with better alternatives.

 Metformin doesn’t provide meaningful weight loss results.
-Nor does it significantly improve fertility.
+Its cost/benefit as a fertility treatment is also tenuous given the alternatives.
 Metformin depletes important nutrients and has significant side effects.
 Ovasitol and berberine perform just as well but are much better tolerated.

 Author